oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

 Examples
 --------

-Let's imagine an abstract website that provides some kinds of services.
+Let's imagine an abstract website that provides some kind of services.
 It has two different interfaces: frontend (website for end-level customers) and backend (admin panel).
-These two applications use same database located on single server instance and some common bundles.
+These two applications use the same database located on single server instance and some common set of bundles.

 An application developer can use Multiple Applications approach for these two applications - they will be located in the same directory, will use similar config and common working directories.
-But in fact there will be two different applications and, just in case, they can be separated into two different server instances with minimum labor.
+But in fact there will be two different applications and, if required, they can be separated into two different server instances with minimal effort.